kapouer/matchdom/README.md

 ### simple types (hard-coded)

 - undefined, none: converts null-ish to undefined, leave other values intact
-- null: converts falsey to null, leave other values intact
+- null: converts false-ish to null, leave other values intact
 - integer, int: try to parseInt, return null if NaN
 - string, str: toString
-- boolean, bool: "true", "1" and truey to true, "false", "0", and falsey to false
+- boolean, bool: "true", "1" and true-ish to true, "false", "0", and false-ish to false
 - float, num, numeric: try to parseFloat, return null if NaN

 ### complex types (from plugins)